 Up to 4 windows can be shown on the screen in a 2x2 grid, but if you need a larger view, you can make a window twice as big, or maximise it to take up the whole screen.
 You can also move windows to an external screen which can show a further 4 windows.
 Some possible window sizes/positions are shown below.

 Some windows have associated control buttons, these are positioned in the 'context buttons' area on the top right of the screen.
-If the Touch Wing is not connected, a drop down context menu is available at the top right of each window.

 Selecting and positioning workspace windows